The Texas Will Contest: How to Navigate the Legal Maze

 – Staged fee structures based on case progression

-At Keith Morris & Stacy Kelly, Attorneys at Law, we offer flexible fee arrangements designed to align our interests with yours.
+At Texas Probate Attorneys, we offer flexible fee arrangements designed to align our interests with yours.
 In appropriate cases, we can work on contingency or hybrid fee structures to make quality representation accessible.

 “Will contests can be expensive,” acknowledges Stacy Kelly, “but the right fee arrangement can make justice accessible even to clients with limited resources.”